arufadesuwa/AINO/README.md

 ```

-Built with ❤️ and use Python and Numpy.
+Built with ❤️ use Python and Numpy.